charltonaustin/ghcc/README.md

 ### CLI Commands
 #### To run
-Before you install it cd to the directory and run the following:
+Before you install it cd to the root directory and run the following:
 ```sh
 ./ghcc install
 ```